Kavindya2002/Kavindya2002/README.md

 </a> </p>

-- ✅ Professional Development **Azure Cloud, MERN Stack, APIs, Agile, Microservices**
+- ✅ Professional Development **Azure Cloud, MERN Stack and APIs**

 - 💬 Ask me about **Cloud Computing, Full-stack development, cloud solutions with Azure and software architecture basics**

-- 💼 I’m currently Working As **Intern Software Engineer Specializing in Cloud, Web Development**
+- 💼 I’m currently Working As **Intern Software Engineer Specializing in Web Development and Cloud**

-- 👯 Looking to Collaborate On **Full-stack MERN applications, Java enterprise solutions, and Azure cloud-native projects**
+- 👯 Looking to Collaborate On **Full-stack MERN applications, Java enterprise solutions and Azure cloud-native projects**

 - 👨‍💻 All of my projects are available at [https://github.com/Kavindya2002?tab=repositories](https://github.com/Kavindya2002?tab=repositories)